israkbas/basic_instrument/README.md

-# sesliproje
+# voiceproject

-A new Flutter project.
+A voice-guided introductory application has been designed, likened to the xylophone musical instrument.

 ## Getting Started